docarray/docarray/docs/user_guide/storing/index_elastic.md

 doc_index.index(index_docs)
 ```

+**You can perform search on any nesting level.**
-You can use the dunder operator to specify the field defined in the nested data.
-In the following codes, you can perform vector search on the `tensor` field of the `YouTubeVideoDoc` or on the `tensor` field of the `thumbnail` and `video` field.
+To do so, use the dunder operator to specify the field defined in the nested data.

+In the following example, you can see how to perform vector search on the `tensor` field of the `YouTubeVideoDoc` or on the `tensor` field of the `thumbnail` and `video` field:

 ```python
 # example of find nested and flat index